 The Winter Verdant scheme was typically used on vehicles based in Europe and was likely the most common MERDC scheme.
 The Summer Verdant scheme was most commonly used on vehicles based in the United States.
 The Gray Desert scheme was used on vehicles based at Fort Hood in Texas and some units based in California.
 The Red Desert colors were used by New Zealand army units.

 The official patterns were not always followed by some units, but then there are examples where the patterns were carefully followed.
+Some US Army units in Europe would omit the Sand color in the Winter Verdant scheme which can easily be confused with the later NATO type three color camouflage.

 Winter US & Europe-Verdant